 There are a number of dedicated fossil parks around the U.S., where you can observe, collect, and in most cases keep the fossils you find.
-Look below for more information on these parks.
-If you know of any we’ve missed, please contact Kassie Hendy, and we’ll add them to the list!
+See the map below–these dedicated fossil parks are listed in RED.
+You may collect fossils at these locations, but please call the parks in advance for their policies.
+See list below for more information on these parks.
+If you know of any we’ve missed, please contact Sadie Mills, and we’ll add them to the list!

-Fossils may also be observed in more than 245 National Park Service areas (see map).
+Fossils may also be observed in more than 245 National Park Service areas.
+See the map below–these National Park Service areas are listed in BLUE.
 The Organic Act (1916) has directed parks to “conserve the scenery” and natural objects, including fossils, and the Paleontological Resources Preservation Act (2009) requires parks to manage and protect fossils for scientific and educational values.
 Therefore, if you find a fossil in a National Park Service area, leave the fossil where it is, take a photo, and share your discovery with a park ranger.
 Removing fossils from the sites where they were found is not only illegal, but will result in most of the interesting and valuable information about that fossil being lost forever.
 More information on National Park Service areas with fossils can be found here: http://nature.nps.gov/geology/nationalfossilday/fossil_parks.cfm.

 Fossil & Prairie Park Preserve: